kerryeven/AndroidArtemisBleUartClient/README.md

 # AndroidArtemisBleUartClient
-android client
+android client arduino server
+# Android Phone client <<-messages->> Arduino server
 # Contains:

 # 1) Android Studio Project KERobotNrf
-# 2) ble_freertos_amdtpc – Client ble modified from AmbiqMicro SDK example
+# 2) ble_freertos_amdtpc – Client ble modified from AmbiqMicro SDK example (pre-paulhva)
-# 3) ble_freertos_amdtps – Server ble modified from AmbiqMicro SDK example
+# 3) ble_freertos_amdtps – Server ble modified from AmbiqMicro SDK example (pre-paulhva)
+# 4) Viper2_7 Arduino Robot Control send/receive to Android phone/tablet running KERobotNrf (based on paulhva amdtps work)
+# 5) app-debug.apk - installable apk file for Android 8.1 or higter

 # Android App requires Location to be manually enabled OR YOU WILL NOT SEE any devices when you scan.
 Enable Location permission under settings / apps & notifications ...
 Permissions/Location

-Power Edge2 with server code, blue led should light
+Connect nano to pc with data usb cable to Power Sparkfun Artemis Redboard Nano with server code Viper2_7, BUILTIN_LED will blink rapidly for a couple of seconds when booted.
+Start Terminal emulater 115200 baud.
+To see messages.
-Start Android KERobotNrf (KERobotNrf Edge2 Uart icon)
+Start Android KERobotNrf (KERobotNrf icon)
 - click connect button at top.
-New dialog appears should show amdtp in scan results.
-If not keep hitting scan until you see amdtp when scan becomes available.
+New dialog appears should show Viper2_7 in scan results.
+If not keep hitting scan until you see it. when scan becomes available.
 Sometimes it takes several attempts.
 Try re-setting server board if not seen.
-Tap Amdtp when it shows.
+Tap Viper when it shows.
+- when connection is successful, a bunch of buttons will appear of phone for controlling a robot.
-- When it says "Device: Amdtp - ready" at the bottom and Connected to: Amdtp in list you are ready to send/receive.
+- When it says "Device: Viper2_7 - ready" at the bottom and Connected to: Viper2_7 in list you are ready to send/receive.
 If not, hit connect at top again and repeat until connected.

 - click on text box at bottom left of Send button.
-Type 1 send and yellow led lights, type 2 send and red led lights.
-Disconnect and led’s go back to blue.
+Type stuff to send and click send.
+You should see on Terminal emulator (I used termite).
 Whatever you type will echo back to your screen as rx and that response is coming from the server board!
 Simple two way communication over ble to artemis!

-Embedded Debug Journey:  Getting Edge2 server to turn on/off lights with messages sent and returned over ble from Android.
-Start server = blue light.
-Send 1 = yellow.
-Send 2 = red.
-Disconnect = blue.
+- Viper has a WatchDogTimer running that will cause reboot if not reset every 2 seconds.
+Viper will send three bytes = enq (hex) to the phone which will respond with an ACK which Viper will receive and issue the reset to the WDT.
+This is done to keep Viper from running off the roof if loss of communication to phone.

+# Embedded Debug Journey: - if interested...
+Segger Ozone

 Segger Ozone v3/10:  Just a couple of pre-requisites....But quite easy and successful.
 I ended up using this as it is very simple and reliable and not prone to the mis-configurations I kept running into with eclipse.